les-projets-cagnottes/les-projets-cagnottes.github.io/pages/doc/architecture_core.md

 {% include image.html file="doc/data_model.png" url="/images/doc/data_model.png" alt="Data Model" max-width="600" %}

-This component also provides stored procedures in DB written in `src/main/resources/create.sql`.
+All database structure (tables, foreign keys, functions, ...) are provided using [Liquibase](https://www.liquibase.org/).
+Each change in the structure is described in a changeset and all changesets of a version are regrouped in a changelog file inside the `src/main/resources/db/changelog` folder.

 ## Tests

-Automated tests are written ìn `src/test`using Cucumber.
+Automated tests are written ìn `src/test` using Cucumber.

 Features are destribed in the `features` folder.
 Each scenario of a feature is composed of functional steps which needs to be translated in Java to perform the corresponding step.
 These translations are written in a `steps` package inside the `src/test/java` folder.